Should You Add Rent Payments to Your Credit Report?

 One solution: RentReporters

-RentReporters charges $94.95 to report up to two years of rent history with a single landlord.
+RentReporters charges $94.95 to report up to two years of rent history with a single landlord (note: they often offer heavy promos).
 A tenant signs up for the service on the RentReporters site and pays the fee by credit card.
 The company then calls the landlord to verify prompt rental payments and reports its findings to TransUnion.
 In as little as five days, RentReporters says, your credit history will reflect the new payment history.

 RentReporters says its average customer experiences a credit score boost of 35 to 50 points - enough of a jump for borrowers who just miss a credit score threshold to qualify for a slightly lower mortgage rate or get approved for a credit card.
 We'll add the caveat that credit scores are notoriously complex and opaque, and the effect of reporting rent payments can vary widely from one consumer to the next.